Pele: Who is Hawaii's volcanic fire goddess?

 She also said people in her community "come to pray, make offerings, watch in silence, or just come to be in the presence of creation because Pele is a visually dramatic phenomenon."

-As a hula performer, Kealiʻikanakaʻoleohaililani honors the memory of the property and lives lost through the years of Pele's volcanic rage by sharing family stories, and through hula's traditional songs, chants and dances.
+As a hula performer, Kealiikanakaole honors the memory of the property and lives lost through the years of Pele's volcanic rage by sharing family stories, and through hula's traditional songs, chants and dances.

 Kame'eleihiwa understands that some will disregard the legend of Pele and other goddesses, she said that native Hawaiians understand how their ancestors wanted them to treat the land, which is passed down through messages given by akuas.